 Unified communications and collaboration software is loaded with features.
 Some are more useful than others.
 Although the following features didn't quite make the list of top 10 capabilities, they're still worth noting:

-Clearly, UC has evolved over the years, and the coronavirus pandemic has only accelerated that evolution as UC products become fully formed work hubs.
+Clearly, unified communications platforms and their features have evolved over the years, and remote work has accelerated that evolution as UC products have become fully formed work hubs.